ymb943/DR3E-Net/README.md

 # 1. DR3E-Net
 Official repository for DR3E-Net (**D**rug **R**epurposing **Net**work framework based on deep **E**mbedding, differentially **E**xpressed genes, and drug side **E**ffect)

-# 2. DR3E-Net partially depends on the prior study of deep-embedding model for drug repurposing and the implementation of angular penalty softmax losses
+# 2. DR3E-Net partially depends on the prior studies of both the deep-embedding model for drug repurposing and the implementation of angular penalty softmax losses
 - Since the following original paper did not include the source code, I took it upon myself to implement the suggested algorithm.
 Drug Repurposing Using Deep Embeddings of Gene Expression Profiles
 https://pubs.acs.org/doi/10.1021/acs.molpharmaceut.8b00284